trozware/To-Day/README.md

 - [x] Lint & tidy up project
 - [x] Fix Shift-tab so it goes from 2 to 1 and not from 2 to new
 - [x] Work out how to add release notes to Sparkle window
+- [ ] VoiceOver - not yet possible to set VocieOver text in menus
+- [x] More completion options

 ## Sparkle process